 Herbert Nutting's Latin novel Ad Alpes: a Tale of Roman Life is a reader for intermediate students originally published in 1923 and narrating the voyage of a Roman family from Ephesus in Asia Minor, where the father, Publius Cornelius, had been serving as a government official, back to Italy and then overland to the Alps.
 During the journey, Cornelius, his wife Drusilla, sons Publius and Sextus and daughter Cornelia tell each other stories from Roman history and Graeco-Roman mythology, whilst Anna, the Hebrew nanny looking after their infant son, Lucius, contributes tales from the Old Testament.
 The text of the 1927 edition can be read on-line on the Hathitrust site and the book has recently (2017) been re-issued, with some corrections, by Daniel Pettersson,who runs the very valuable learner-support Latinitium.com site with Amelie Rosengren.
 Details of this new edition, including a sample chapter and a link to order the book, are availableon the site

 Although the book is written in very clear Latin, intended to provide extensive reading practice before a learner tackles more complex, authentic Roman literature, the vocabulary is extensive and some readers, especially if short of time, will prefer additional asistance rather than constantly turning to the list at the back of the book.
 I am currently producing interlinear translations for the opening chapters, adding also some additional commentary and illustrations.
-The resulting text (which will be progressively extended) is available for download below as are recordings of the chapters so far covered (note that in chapter 6 the recording of the hexameter line Brachhiaque ad caelum, quod nōn videt, irrita tollēns fails to observe the elsion of the e in que).
-Recordings of the whole novel are being prepared by Daniel and are hoped to be ready by the end of 2018.
+The resulting text (which will be progressively extended) is available for download below as are recordings of the chapters so far covered (note that in chapter 6 the recording of the hexameter line Brachhiaque ad caelum, quod nōn videt, irrita tollēns fails to observe the elision of the e in que).
+Recordings of the whole novel are being prepared by Daniel and those for chapters 1-12 can now be ordered here.